BugDotNet/.github/rationale.md

-Now I'm assuming that this debugger was still quite rudimentary, considering it was only made in ~8 days *(potentially more if they waited before making the first blog post)*, and they obviously would've worked hard to improve it from that point, however I do not have first hand experience of what it was like at the time *(I would be interested to hearing about it though if anyone has had experience with it)*.
+Now I'm assuming that this debugger was still quite rudimentary, considering it was only made in ~8 days *(potentially more if they waited before making the first blog post)*, and they obviously would've worked hard to improve it from that point, however I do not have first-hand experience of what it was like at the time *(I would be interested to hearing about it though if anyone has had experience with it)*.